gjkoplik/pers-hom-examples/index.md

 # Persistent Homology Examples

-This repo exists to hold interactive html widgets referenced in my Towards Data Science Medium article.
+This repo exists to hold interactive html widgets referenced in my [Towards Data Science article](https://towardsdatascience.com/persistent-homology-with-examples-1974d4b9c3d0).

 Unfortunately, I cannot share code, as that belongs to my employer (Geometric Data Analytics).
 I can say that all the code is Python.